 The words treatment and autism do not pair well.
 Common knowledge for some time has depicted autism as a condition that cannot be treated.
 Professionals have concluded there is little hope for someone with autism, leaving children and parents alike with little hope.
 Basic treatments, mostly based on behavior modification, have provided limited success.
-With such a prognosis, it is not surprising parents learning their child has autism have entered into despair.
+With such a prognosis, it is not surprising that parents learning their child has autism have entered into despair.
 However, there are autism treatments that help improve the lives of those on the spectrum.
-To get there, you must do some digging and avoid mainstream behavior modification treatments like Applied Behavioral Analysis (ABA).
+To get there, you must do some digging and avoid mainstream behavior-modification treatments like Applied Behavior Analysis (ABA).

 I have decided to begin to write a series of articles about the treatment of autism from my perspective.
-I am a therapist in the Houston area and have worked with autism, mainly Aspergers, for about 14 years.
-My experience with autism goes back three decades, as my best friend has Aspergers, and he has taught me much over the years about himself and his condition.
+I am a therapist in the Houston area and have worked with autism, mainly Asperger’s, for about 14 years.
+My experience with autism goes back three decades, as my best friend has Asperger’s, and he has taught me much over the years about himself and his condition.
 As a therapist, my job is to keep up to date with treatments and to keep learning.
-I have found treatments for autism I consider groundbreaking.
-I will state now that most of the treatments I discuss I did not create.
+I have found treatments for autism that I consider groundbreaking.
+I will now state that most of the treatments I discuss I did not create.
 In discussing my treatment techniques, I will cite where I found them so that you can gain an overall perspective.
 In my opinion, the first step in treating autism is to change your mindset about autism.

 What is Autism?